-The missions of the Refuge System provided in the Refuge Improvement Act of 1997 states that the "....mission of the National Wildlife Refuge System is to administer a national network of lands for the conservation, management and, where appropriate, restoration of fish, wildlife, and plant resources, and their habitats with the United States for the benefit of present and future generations of Americans (emphasis added).
+According to the National Wildlife Refuge System Improvement Act of 1997 (Refuge Improvement Act), the mission of the Refuge System is "to administer a national network of lands and waters for the conservation, management, and where appropriate, restoration of the fish, wildlife, and plant resources, and their habitats within the United States for the benefit of present and future generations of Americans."

-Conservation and management means to sustain and, where appropriate, restore and enhance, healthy populations of fish, wildlife, and plants utilizing, in accordance with applicable Federal and Sates laws, methods and procedures associated with modern scientific resource programs.
-These definitions denote active management and is in keeping with the House report on the Act which states that the "Refuge System should stand as a monument to the science and practice of wildlife management."
+Conservation and management mean to sustain and, where appropriate, restore and enhance healthy populations of fish, wildlife, and plants utilizing applicable Federal and State laws, methods, and procedures associated with modern scientific resource programs.
+These definitions denote active management and are in keeping with the House report on the Refuge Improvement Act which states that the Refuge System should stand as a monument to the science and practice of wildlife management.

-It thus follows, that if an economic use of a natural resource is shown to be conservation and management as defined in the Act, it does contribute to the mission by the very definition of terms used.
-If a use contributes to the mission, it thus meets the standard or threshold established in 50 CFR 29.1.
-In accordance with 50 CFR 29.2, cooperative farming, haying, grazing and seed collection as described in this compatibility determination, significantly contributes to the mission, purposes, goals, and objectives of the station.
+It therefore follows that if an economic use of a natural resource is shown to meet the definition of conservation and management as expressed in the Refuge Improvement Act, then it contributes to the mission of the National Wildlife Refuge System.
+And if a use contributes to the mission, then it meets the standard or threshold established in 50 CFR 29.1.
+In accordance with 50 CFR 29.2, cooperative agriculture (i.e., farming, seed collection, grazing, and haying) as described in this compatibility determination, significantly contributes to the mission, purposes, goals, and objectives of the station.

-When threatened and endangered species are known or suspected to be on a site, the proper steps will be taken to determine how any management activities will affect that species and the local FWS Ecological Services office will be consulted.
+When threatened and endangered species are known or suspected to be present at a site, the proper steps will be taken to determine how all management activities will affect that species and the local FWS Ecological Services office will be consulted.